-Tax time is here!
+Tax time is almost here!
 More accurately, tax time is always here.

 If you’re looking to maximize your savings and minimize your tax bill (legally), there are important things you need to understand and do today, so you can minimize your tax bill on April 15th.